AWcoder/MisfitsUnited/Constitution.md

 NOTE: The Taxi Squad spots will not be added until the 2020 rookie draft is complete.
 The Bench spots will be reduced from 20 to 18 to counterbalance the addition of the taxi squad at the conclusion of the rookie draft.

+2021 and 2022 rules will be changing the taxi and bench roster spots.
+See taxi squad rules below for more information.

 <br><br>
 ## __Section VI - Taxi Squad__ ##
 Each owner has a taxi squad where they may store developmental players to help them in future seasons.